symeonp/forty-jekyll-theme/_posts/2020-04-18-grammar-based-fuzzing.md

 <h2>Introduction</h2>

 Welcome back to another fuzzing blog post.
 This time let's talk about grammar based fuzzing!
-I will be writing how I tried to fuzz a few PDF software such as Foxit and Adobe.
+I will be writing about how I tried to fuzz a few PDF software such as Foxit and Adobe.

 In order to do that, I used the following tools:

 - <a href="https://github.com/googleprojectzero/domato">domato</a>, grab it from its repo while it's fresh!

-- <a href="https://www.debenu.com/products/development/debenu-pdf-library/">Debenu Quick PDF Library</a>, for my campaign the current version as of this writing is 17.11 but YMMV, please note that you need to register in order to request a trial.
+- <a href="https://www.debenu.com/products/development/debenu-pdf-library/">Debenu Quick PDF Library</a>, for my campaign the current version as of writing this is 17.11 but YMMV, please note that you need to register in order to request a trial.

 - <a href="https://github.com/SkyLined/BugId">BugId</a> to help us triage any crashes/save crashers.

 - Your favourite PDF parser/software!

-So here's the idea: We will be installing the Debenu Quick PDF library and take advantage of its SDK and functions.
+So here's the idea: We will be installing the Debenu Quick PDF library and taking advantage of its SDK and functions.
 Why grammar based on a massive complex format such as a PDF you say?
-Remember that the PDF file format includes texts, images, multimedia, JavaScript and has very complex parsing code.
-As such, although a smart guided fuzzer can be used such as <a href="https://research.checkpoint.com/2018/50-adobe-cves-in-50-days/"> Checkpoint's research</a>, we can take advantage of this library which provides a tons of features from messing with HTML objects to adding images, fonts, or even adding custom javascript!
+Remember that the PDF file format includes text, images, multimedia, JavaScript and has very complex parsing code.
+As such, although a smart guided fuzzer such as <a href="https://research.checkpoint.com/2018/50-adobe-cves-in-50-days/"> Checkpoint's research</a> can be used, we can take advantage of this library which provides a ton of features from messing with HTML objects to adding images, fonts, or even adding custom javascript!